 Earliest Known Maya Royal Tomb Also Found at Guatemalan Site

-WASHINGTON/GUATEMALA CITY (National Geographic Press Release, December 13, 2005)—Archaeologists at an ancient Maya ceremonial site in Guatemala have uncovered the final wall of a large Maya mural dating from 100 B.C. that shows the mythology surrounding the origin of kings and a highly developed hieroglyphic script.
-Before the excavation of the vividly painted mural, there was scant evidence of the existence of early Maya kings or of their use of elaborate art and writing to establish their right to rule.
+WASHINGTON/GUATEMALA CITY (National Geographic Press Release, December 13, 2005)Archaeologists at an ancient Maya ceremonial site in Guatemala have uncovered the final wall of a large Maya mural dating from 100 B.C. that shows the mythology surrounding the origin of kings and a highly developed hieroglyphic script.
+Before the excavation of the vividly painted mural, there was scant evidence of the existence of early Maya kings or of their use of elaborate art and writing to establish their right to rule. |

 The site, known as San Bartolo (map), contains a pyramid complex and several buried rooms.
 To the west of the pyramid where the mural room was discovered, archaeologists led by Guatemalan Mónica Pellecer Alecio found the oldest known Maya royal burial, from around 150 B.C.
 The latest finds at the site will be reported in the January 2006 issue of National Geographic magazine.

+Project director William Saturno, of the University of New Hampshire and Harvard's Peabody Museum of Archaeology and Ethnology, said the mural room's recently excavated west wall is a masterpiece of ancient Maya art that reveals the story of creation, the mythology of kingship and the divine right of a king.
+The 30-foot by 3-foot west wall mural shows two coronation scenes one mythological, the other the coronation of a real king.
+Archaeologists have determined the mural is about 200 years older than originally thought.
+As previously announced, Saturno found the mural room in 2001 through sheer chance.
+To seek some shade, he had ducked into a trench that looters had cut into the unexcavated pyramid, and when he shone his flashlight on the walls, he saw the mural.
+Saturno and his team are now in the midst of a five-year project to uncover the mural and reveal its story.
 "In Western terms, it's like knowing only modern art and then stumbling on a Michelangelo or a Leonardo," Saturno, 36, said.
 "With its fine painting and its elaborate mural showing the mythic basis of kingship, the chamber has upended much of what we thought we knew about the early Maya.
-The mural shows that early Maya painting had achieved a high level of sophistication and grace well before the great works of the Classic Maya in the seventh century."
+The mural shows that early Maya painting had achieved a high level of sophistication and grace well before the great works of the Classic Maya in the seventh century." |

-more captioned photos online at National Geographic
+(click for zoom and caption) more captioned photos online at National Geographic |

 The mural is wonderfully preserved.
 Parts of it look like they were painted yesterday, Saturno noted.